guimilan/Semantic-Image-Segmentation/README.md

 Sample image from MS Coco

 It is expected that the image quantity and diversity will enable the model to capture general features.
 This should, in turn, allow fine tuning on smaller datasets to achieve reasonable performance.
-Two such datasets include Polyp-7, comprised of segmented medical images by the Computer Vision Center (CVC) of Barcelona[2], and CamVid[3], which provides segmented videos and still images of public streets during daylight.
+Two such datasets include Polyp-7, comprised of segmented medical images provided by the Computer Vision Center (CVC) of Barcelona[2], and CamVid[3], which offers segmented videos and still images of public streets during daylight.

 <img src="https://i.ibb.co/NNk3Vyf/polyp.png" alt="Polyp sample" width="200" height="200">